As an Amazon Associate, Reel Adventure Fishing earns from qualifying purchases.

 Port Lincoln, South Australia

 Port Lincoln is proclaimed as the seafood capital of Australia.
-There is good reason for this too.
+There is a good reason for this too.
 There are plenty of fishing opportunities around the area, resulting in plenty of fresh fish being brought daily into the restaurants.

 The waters around Port Lincoln are rich in nutrients.
 As a result, they are a bit of an ‘attraction’ to many, many different species of fish.
 You do not even have to head out on a boat to get the best of the sportfishing opportunities here.
 Rock fishing, or even fishing from the jetties, is a brilliant option.
 You will be able to bag yourself some squid, Australian snook, salmon, and garfish.